willwade/SherpaOnnxAzureSAPI-installer/PRD.md

 - ✅ Added Azure voice selection UI in interactive mode
 - ✅ Added style and role selection for supported voices
 - ✅ Fixed integration issues with class references and collection handling
+- ✅ Updated SimpleTest project to detect voice type and test both voice types
+- ✅ Updated README with Azure TTS instructions and troubleshooting information
+- ✅ Created a config file (azure_config.json) to store default keys
+- ✅ Implemented secure storage of keys with encryption
+- ✅ Added command-line override for configuration file settings

 ### 🔄 Remaining Tasks

-### 1. Testing
-- Update SimpleTest project to detect voice type
-- Add appropriate test code for each voice type

-### 2. Documentation
-- Update README with Azure TTS instructions
-- Document Azure key management options
-- Add troubleshooting section for Azure voices
+None!
+All tasks have been completed.

 ## Implementation Details